wkumari/draft-wkumari-dnsop-extended-error/README.md

    code.
 Examples of "unauthorized" clients are recursive queries from IP addresses outside the network, blacklisted IP addresses, etc.

-Kumari, et al.           Expires August 31, 2017                [Page 5]

-Internet-Draft     draft-wkumari-dnsop-extended-error      February 2017

    Implementations SHOULD allow operators to define what to set the R flag to in this case.

+Kumari, et al.           Expires January 3, 2018                [Page 5]

+Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017

 4.5.
 Extended DNS Error Code 5 - TooBusy